Pickle is a TaskRabbit-style app for Generation Z

 She says so far the app has garnered 90,000 users since its launch in January, entirely organically.
 She adds it is not a TaskRabbit in that it contains dares or challenges making it more like a “social platform for jobs”.

 Westropp says Taskrabbit and Bizzby operate “inflexible business models, with long verification processes, limited tasks which translate into expensive and boring interactions with the consumer.”
-This mean they are more like traditional job agencies with no community.
-Users are in the 14 – 25 years old.
+This means they are more like traditional job agencies with no community.

 The founding team is Daneh Westropp, Bee Binitie, Dmtry Yhans.
 So far it has two Angel investors.
 Frederic Hofmann who is a director at Anthemis group (Fin tech investment company) and Nick Robbins.

-Who knows maybe it will take off with this generation.
-The challenge it faces is this: what happens when a young person answers a job that turns out to be not what they thought it was.
-Thetre is a reason their competitors have longer verification processes rather than none.
+Who knows, maybe it will take off with this generation.
+The challenge it faces is what happens when a young person answers a job that turns out not to be what they thought it was.
+There is a reason their competitors have longer verification processes rather than none…

 0